Improwised/kb.repairrabbit.github.io/content/invoice/How-to-email-an-invoice.md

 draft= false
 +++

-Yes, you can email an invoice .

-"Invoice"
+Click "Invoices"
 ![How to email an invoice?](/images/invoice/is_it_possible_to_email_invoice/go_to_invoice.png)

-"New"
+Click "New"
 ![How to email an invoice?](/images/invoice/is_it_possible_to_email_invoice/clcik_new.png)

-Fill the required details and "add"
+Fill the required details and click "Add"
 ![How to email an invoice?](/images/invoice/is_it_possible_to_email_invoice/add_required_details_and_add.png)

-system will provide you option for email invoice
+The system will provide you an option to e-mail the invoice
 ![How to email an invoice?](/images/invoice/is_it_possible_to_email_invoice/do_also_want_to_send_an_email.png)

-select the checkbox for email invoice
+Select the checkbox to e-mail the invoice
 ![How to email an invoice?](/images/invoice/is_it_possible_to_email_invoice/do_also_want_to_send_an_email_TICK.png)